- ICH GCP

 Detailed Description

-Primary aim of this study is to determine whether core stabilization training in addition to orofacial manual therapy is more effective on Temporomandibular Disorders (TMD) symptoms than orofacial manual therapy alone in patients with TMD.
-These secondary aim is to determine the effectiveness of orofacial manual therapy on TMD symptoms in patients with TMD.
+This study aims to compare the effectiveness of three different treatment approaches in individuals with DDwR symptoms.
+It is hypothesized that adding core stabilization training (CST) to orofacial manual therapy (OMT) will enhance treatment outcomes.
 The patients to be included in the study will be randomly divided into three groups and it is planned to include 15 people in each group.
 Home exercises and patient education will be provided to all patients.

-Pain intensity, pressure pain threshold, joint range of motion, posture, flexibility, stabilization of core muscles, functionality and sleep quality will be evaluated by using Visual Analog Scale (VAS), digital algometer, ruler, Palpation Meter (PALM), bubble inclinometer, tape measure, Finger-to-floor distance (EPZM) and sit-reach test, pressure biofeedback unit, "Helkimo Index", "Pittsburgh Sleep Quality Index (PUKI)" respectively.
+Pain intensity, pressure pain threshold, joint range of motion, posture, flexibility, stabilization of core muscles, functionality and sleep quality will be evaluated by using Numeric Pain Scale (NPS), digital algometer, ruler, Palpation Meter (PALM), bubble inclinometer, tape measure, Finger-to-floor distance (EPZM) and sit-reach test, pressure biofeedback unit, "Helkimo Index", "Pittsburgh Sleep Quality Index (PUKI)" respectively.
 Patients will be treated for 10 sessions once a week, for a total of 10 weeks.
 Evaluation was planned to be done twice, at the beginning and end of the treatment.

 Study Type